Division of Information Technology

 3 departments provide services that support the business operations of the division.

-Notable DoIT Initiatives
+Notable DoIT initiatives

-IT project portfolio
+Information Technology project portfolio

 This collection of DoIT internal and university collaborative projects charts a new course for information technology at UW–Madison.

-Women in IT
+Women in Information Technology

 UW Women in IT (WIT) develops strategies to improve the recruitment, retention and advancement of women working in IT on campus.

-IT governance gives formal structure and process to IT decision-making about priorities, policies, budgets and effectiveness.
+Information Technology (IT) governance gives formal structure and process to IT decision-making about priorities, policies, budgets and effectiveness.